TrendingTechnology/saga/readme.md

 Somra is a language designed for hackability and scalability.
 Use it for whatever reason you like, be it building web, desktop or mobile application.

-> _**Note**: This language serves as a quick and informative guide for existing JavaScript developers, or also as a cheat sheet to all the language features of Somra.
+> _**Disclaimer**: This language serves as a quick and informative guide for existing JavaScript developers, or also as a cheat sheet to all the language features of Somra.
 Should you feel something is not right and needs to be corrected, feel free to make a pull request.
 Currently not taking issues at the moment, I'm only a single person._

+> _**Trivia**: This language was previously named "Sombra", as in the Overwatch character ("shadow" in Spanish).
+All releases are based on the surnames of Overwatch characters, starting with R:Amari._

 ### Installation and Architecture

-Somra is written in Python and is distributed as a single executable shipped with an NPM module, `@somra/core`.
+Somra is written in Python and is distributed as a single executable shipped with an NPM module, `somra`.
 This package by default also would install:

 - Lodash
 - Yargs